adilkoondhar/basic-user-authentication/README.md

 # basic-user-authentication
-This is an user authentication practice project.
+This project serves as a user authentication practice exercise, providing a hands-on learning experience for various authentication methods.

+## Project Levels
+The project is divided into different levels, each showcasing different authentication techniques:

+- **Level 1**: Basic User Authentication
+- **Level 2**: Database Encryption
+- **Level 3**: MD5 Hashing
+- **Level 4**: Bcrypt Password Hashing
+- **Level 5**: Passport Authentication and Express Session
+- **Level 6**: Passport Google OAuth 2.0

+## About
-This project is a collection of authentication practices, from basic to OAuth 2.0, divided into different levels.
-Authentication is important in any area, and different types of authentication methods are used in different software and websites.
-This project provides a hands-on approach to learning about different authentication methods and how to implement them.
+Authentication plays a vital role in software and websites.
+Different authentication methods are used to secure user access.
+This project covers a range of techniques to familiarize you with the various aspects of user authentication and how to implement them.